vp2437/signal-for-help-detection/README.md

 The machine learning model was trained using the **SFH Dataset**, a publicly available dataset containing images of the **Signal for Help** gesture and **No Signal** hand poses.

+To improve robustness and reduce false positives, the dataset was expanded with **over 600 additional custom No Signal images** featuring diverse hand poses including thumbs-up, pointing, crossed fingers, and other gestures commonly mistaken for the Signal for Help.

-During training, each image is processed using the MediaPipe Hand Landmarker to extract 21 hand landmarks.
-These landmarks are normalized and used as input features for the Random Forest classifier.
+Each image is processed using the MediaPipe Hand Landmarker to extract 21 hand landmarks, which are normalized and used as feature vectors for training the Random Forest classifier.

 **Dataset:** [SFH Dataset on Kaggle](https://www.kaggle.com/datasets/umairshafique/sfh-dataset)

+---

+## Model Performance

+The final Random Forest classifier achieved:

+- **96.35% Test Accuracy**
+- **96.21% Cross-Validation Accuracy**
+- **97% Precision** for Signal for Help detection
+- Confidence thresholding and multi-frame validation further reduced false positives during real-time inference.

 ---